DominSP/my_projects/README.md

 🎯 My goals:
 - Creating interesting ML projects and sharing my knowledge
-- Developing skills in Deep Learning and NLP
+- Developing skills in data analysis and mathematical statistics
 - Applying my mathematical knowledge and logical thinking in my professional career

-If you'd like to discuss ML, share experiences, or collaborate – feel free to reach out! 🚀
+If you'd like to discuss about my projects, share experiences, or collaborate – feel free to reach out! 🚀

 📧 **Email**: *domischabowska@wp.pl*
 🐙 **GitHub**: https://github.com/DominSP